Disneyland 70th Anniversary Key WLED

 Here’s the disassembled PCB illuminated.

-Main board bottom
+Main board bottom showing the MCU and flash ICs

 The main board has two ICs - a microcontroller and a flash IC.